mfbz/harpoon/docs/wallet-account-structure.md

 ## Profiles

-A user can setup multiple profiles in flow wallet.
+A user can setup multiple profiles in harpoon wallet.
 A profile has:

 - A nickname - whatever the user sets when they register
 - A globally unique username - the nickname with a number at the end